JohnB/hairball/README.md

 wget -r  http://www.johnbaylor.org/
 ```

-An additional benefit is that the blog is now backed up
+An additional benefit of getting all the source data locally is that the blog is now backed up
 locally as HTML files, so I could maybe now (finally!) close my DreamHost account.
 Using this single wget command gets everything in the WordPress way - once in an "archive" format where it is
 stored in a year/month/day